githubtraining/write-docker-actions/responses/07_update-metadata.md

      image: "Dockerfile"
    ```

-1. Commit the changes to the `hello-world` branch
+1. Commit the changes to this branch

 ---